Thats Crazy (CRAZY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Thats Crazy Historical Price

-According to the latest data gathered on Thats Crazy live price page, the current price of Thats Crazy is 0USD.
-The circulating supply of Thats Crazy(CRAZY) is 999.99M CRAZY , giving it a market capitalization of $6.08K.
+According to the latest data gathered on Thats Crazy live price page, the current price of Thats Crazy is 0.00000615USD.
+The circulating supply of Thats Crazy(CRAZY) is 999.99M CRAZY , giving it a market capitalization of $6.15K.

 - 24-hour0.00%$ --$ --$ --